Unit XI. Healing

 Spiritual Practices

-Each of us has the capacity to enter the vast
+Each of us has the capacity to enter the

-is beyond the material reality we understand through our five senses.
+that is beyond the material reality we understand through our five senses.

 – Bri.
 Maya Tiwari (2000, p.
 7)